 In stark contrast, the overall number of active businesses had tumbled—a trend that was accelerated at the onset of the pandemic.
 According to a US population survey, the period between February and April 2020 saw 3.3 million businesses close.

 When businesses did begin to reopen, as lockdown restrictions eased and government relief was distributed, the damage was already done.
 By July, data showed that the number of permanent closures exceeded the number of temporary closures, and by September, the spread was even wider.
 Blue skies turned grey, and there were few silver linings to be found.

 In the most vulnerable communities, the outlook felt especially grim.
-BIPOC (Black, Indigenous, and people of color) communities were hit hardest by the pandemic, intensifying the health care imbalance in the US.
+BIPOC (Black, Indigenous, and people of color) communities were hit hardest by the pandemic, intensifying the US healthcare imbalance.
 For BIPOC-run small businesses, government relief rollouts exposed the cracks in the financial system—the communities underserved by big banks were the last to receive their much-needed funds.

-Tragically, reports have shown 41% of Black-owned businesses, 32% of Latino-owned businesses, and 26% of Asian-owned businesses were forced to close during the period of February to April 2020.
-Business owners that already bore the weight of injustice and financial bias now faced outsized hardship as the pandemic beset their communities.
+Tragically, reports have shown that 41% of Black-owned businesses, 32% of Latino-owned businesses, and 26% of Asian-owned businesses were forced to close from February to April 2020.
+Business owners who already bore the weight of injustice and financial bias now faced hardships as the pandemic beset their communities.